flintoftid/aegboxts/ReadMe.md

 * Simulation results for particular configurations.

-Please contact [Dr Ian Flintoft], <ian.flintoft@york.ac.uk>, if you are interested in helping with these or any other aspect of development.
+Please contact [Dr Ian Flintoft], <ian.flintoft@googlemail.com>, if you are interested in helping with these or any other aspect of development.

 ## Licence